Building

 • npm run bundle:typings - generates TypeScript typing, only emits ‘.d.ts’ declaration files

-We use the latest version of Node 16 LTS in the build-chain and recommend this version for building.
+We use the Node 20 LTS in the build-chain and recommend this version for building.
 Note that for using (not building) HyperFormula, a wider range of Node versions is supported.

 # Verify the build